ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 {: #vc_vcenterserveroverview-vsan-storage}

 The vSAN option offers customized configurations, with various options for disk type, size, and quantity:
-* Disk quantity: 2, 4, 6, 8, or 10
+* Disk quantity - 2, 4, 6, 8, or 10
-* Storage disk: 960 GB SSD SED, 1.9 TB SSD SED, or 3.8 TB SSD SED
+* Storage disk - 960 GB SSD SED, 1.9 TB SSD SED, or 3.8 TB SSD SED

   In addition, two cache disks of 960 GB are also ordered per host.

-  3.8 TB SSD (Solid State Disk) drives will be supported when they are made generally available in a data center.
+  3.8 TB SSD (Solid State Disk) drives are supported when they are made generally available in a data center.
   {:note}
-* High Performance with Intel Optane: this option provides two extra capacity disk bays.
+* High Performance with Intel Optane - this option provides two extra capacity disk bays.
 This option depends on the CPU model.

 #### NFS storage
 {: #vc_vcenterserveroverview-nfs-storage}

 The NFS option offers customized shared file-level storage for workloads with various options for size and performance:
-* Size: 20 GB to 24 TB
+* Size - 20 GB to 24 TB
-* Performance: 0.25, 2, 4, or 10 IOPS/GB.
+* Performance - 0.25, 2, 4, or 10 IOPS/GB.
 The 10 IOPS/GB performance level is limited to a maximum capacity of 4 TB per file share.
 * Individual configuration of file shares

 (NSX-V only) If you choose the NFS option, one 2 TB and 4 IOPS/GB file share for management components are ordered.